 "Familiarity taken too far can breed ... employer liability," said Carol Gordon, human resources professional and CEO of Carol Gordon Consulting.
 "Nicknames, discussions of people's sex lives, touching, profane language and stereotyping are all areas that need to cease to exist.
 This takes work, with management setting the tone."

 When employees hear owners or managers making inappropriate comments with friends or family in the workplace, they may interpret that this sort of behavior is acceptable across the board.
-In turn, they may also feel like they cannot report their concerns because they will be dismissed or not taken seriously by management.
-Therefore, employers need to have a very clear set of expectations that guides the behavior of everyone at work, regardless of their personal relationships outside of the office.
+In turn, they may feel like they cannot report their concerns because they will be dismissed or not taken seriously by management.

-A company's management must lead by example by creating a workplace culture based on respect, civility, diversity and inclusion.
-This commitment needs to be lived out in hiring practices, highlighted in core company documents such as vision statements, modeled in daily interactions, and clearly communicated to employees at all levels of the organization.
+A company's management must lead by example, creating a workplace culture based on respect, civility, diversity and inclusion.
+This commitment needs to be carried out in hiring practices, highlighted in core company documents such as vision statements, modeled in daily interactions and clearly communicated to employees at all levels of the organization.

 "An organization reflects its leadership's values," said Scott Cruz, senior counsel at Clark Hill, which represents employers in employment law cases.
 "If the leaders do not demonstrate a commitment to fair and impartial handling of sexual harassment allegations, employees will not feel comfortable nor supported in the reporting of inappropriate behavior."

-According to Handrick, training can be as simple as a group review of policies with a discussion of prohibited behaviors or as formal as a classroom session with evaluations.
-Training programs should also focus on innovative approaches such as bystander training, which focuses on empowering co-workers with the tools to intervene when they witness harassing behavior.
+These programs should focus on innovative approaches such as bystander training, which focuses on empowering co-workers with the tools to intervene when they witness harassing behavior.

 Many victims of sexual harassment never report it.
 The reasons vary widely, but they often include not knowing who to report it to, fearing retaliation or feeling like the accusation will not be taken seriously.
 To address these concerns, businesses need to have clear procedures for reporting grievances and a plan in place for the prompt and impartial investigation of claims.

 In small businesses where workers feel that the team is too small to ensure anonymity, it is especially necessary to have multiple avenues for reporting incidents that allow employees to bypass their immediate supervisors.
-These can include phone, email and in person through appropriately identified individuals and management, said Cruz.
+These can include phone, email, and in person with appropriately identified individuals and management, said Cruz.